 Join BOC to access the online registration forms.
-Rowers may join the Brattleboro Outing Club Rowing Program after completing a Learn-to-Row program or demonstrating their level to one of our coaches.
+Rowers may join the Brattleboro Outing Club Rowing Program after completing a Learn-to-Row program or demonstrating their skill level to one of our coaches.

 RowBOC Boathouse Directions: Spring Tree Rd. off Putney Rd., east bank of the West River.
 Drive in toward Marina Restaurant and turn right just before the guard rail, follow dirt road to tan Quonset Hut on the right.